bikepacking Sri Lanka

 The North West – Kalpitiya

-The road that goes north from Colombo along the coast is very busy, not at all pleasant.
+The road that goes north from Colombo along the coast is very busy, and not at all pleasant.
 As always in Sri Lanka, there are always alternative secondary roads, in which case you will have to walk a few more kilometers but it is worth it if you are not in a hurry.

 We headed to the Kalpitiya peninsula as it is one of the few locations in Sri Lanka where kite surfing is done.
 This area is also famous for the phenomenon of Bioluminescent Plankton.
 We stayed at the Duotone Pro Center which overlooks the lagoon on the western side of the Peninsula.